ben-houghton-zz/AzureTextExtractionPipeline/README.md

 Now we have implemented the text extraction via OCR, our next steps are to perform some text analytics on the text we have retrieved.

-To implement this, follow this lab -
+Key phrase extracrtion is valuable as it allows for the summary of documents into a few words so we cam more easily understand the context.
+To implement this, follow this lab to create a HTTP Trigger Azure Function that will perform key phrase extraction -

 https://github.com/ben-houghton/AzureTextExtractionPipeline/blob/master/keyphrasejsfunction.md

+Once you've done this, we will need to edit the code of the Text Extraction Function to parse the text from the Computer Vision OCR API and submit it to the Key Phrase Function.
+We can then return the text extracted from the image and also the idenitifed key words in the HTTP response.

 ## 6 Review Monitoring Output

 With any an app, it is important to continually monitor performance and availability.
 When we created the Function App we selected 'Application Insights' too.
 This provisioned a monitoring environment where we can review performance and set up alerting for metrics like availabilty.

-If you look in the Resource Group you created, you'll see the Application Insights resource.
+If you look in the Resource Group you created, you'll see the Application Insights resource (The purple lightbulb).
 Click on this an it will open the Application Insights control panel

 <img src="https://github.com/ben-houghton/AzureTextExtractionPipeline/blob/master/images/applicationinsights.JPG" width="700">

 ## 10 Clean Up Resources